 When is Notification of Lake or Streambed Alteration (LSA) required?

-Fish and Game Code section 1602 requires an entity to notify CDFW prior to commencing any activity that may do one or more of the following:
+Fish and Game Code section 1602 requires an entity to notify CDFW prior to commencing any activity that may:

 - Substantially divert or obstruct the natural flow of any river, stream or lake;

 - Substantially change or use any material from the bed, channel or bank of any river, stream, or lake; or

 - Deposit debris, waste or other materials that could pass into any river, stream or lake.

 Please note that "any river, stream or lake" includes those that are episodic (they are dry for periods of time) as well as those that are perennial (they flow year round).
 This includes ephemeral streams, desert washes, and watercourses with a subsurface flow.
 It may also apply to work undertaken within the flood plain of a body of water.

 Annual licenses for cannabis cultivation issued by California Department of Food and Agriculture (CDFA) beginning January 2018 will require the applicant to demonstrate compliance with Fish and Game Code section 1602.
 Compliance must be demonstrated with an LSA Agreement or written verification that an LSA Agreement is not required.
 Temporary licenses for cannabis cultivation issued by CDFA do not require compliance with Fish and

 Game Code section 1602.
 However, Fish and Game Code section 1602 still requires an entity to notify CDFW if their activity will alter a river, stream, or lake as specified above.